playcanvas/engine/examples/README.md

     const app = new pc.Application(canvas, {});
 }
 ```
 This is the only function that's required to run an example.
 The code defined in this function is executed each time the example play button is pressed.
-It takes the example's canvas element as it's first argument and usually begins by creating a new PlayCanvas application using that canvas.
+It takes the example's canvas element as its first argument and usually begins by creating a new PlayCanvas application using that canvas.

 ### `load` function
 You can define a set of PlayCanvas assets to load into your application using this function.
 The function should return a set of Loader React components: